-The following individuals currently serve as members of the Board of Directors (the "Board") of Enterprise GP: Richard H. Bachmann, Carin M. Barth, Murray E. Brasseux, Rebecca G. Followill, W. Randall Fowler, James T. Hackett, William C. Montgomery, John R. Rutherford, A. James Teague, Harry P. Weitzel and Randa Duncan Williams.
+The following individuals currently serve as members of the Board of Directors of Enterprise GP (the "Board"): Richard H. Bachmann, Carin M. Barth, Murray E. Brasseux, Rebecca G. Followill, W. Randall Fowler, James T. Hackett, William C. Montgomery, John R. Rutherford, A. James Teague, Harry P. Weitzel and Randa Duncan Williams.
 Ms. Duncan Williams serves as the non-executive Chairman of the Board, and Mr. Bachmann serves as the non-executive Vice Chairman of the Board.

-Edwin C. Smith and Richard S. Snell serve as advisory directors for Enterprise GP, and O.S.
+Richard S. Snell serves as an advisory director for Enterprise GP, and O.S.
 Andras serves as an honorary director.
+Edwin C. Smith served as an advisory directory for Enterprise GP until his passing during the fourth quarter of 2023.
 Service as an advisory or honorary director does not confer any of the rights, obligations, liabilities or responsibilities of a director of Enterprise GP (including any power or authority to vote on any matters as a director).

 As is commonly the case with publicly traded limited partnerships, we do not directly employ any of the persons responsible for our management, administrative or operating functions.
 Pursuant to the administrative services agreement ("ASA") with EPCO, these roles are performed by employees of EPCO, which are under the direction of the Board and executive officers of Enterprise GP.
 The executive officers of Enterprise GP are elected for one-year terms and may be removed, with or without cause, only by the Board.
 Our limited partners do not elect the officers or directors of Enterprise GP.
 The DD LLC Trustees, through their control of Enterprise GP, have the ability to elect, remove and replace at any time, the officers and directors of Enterprise GP.
 Each member of the Board of Enterprise GP serves until such member's death, resignation or removal.
-The employees of EPCO who served as directors of Enterprise GP during 2022 were Ms. Duncan Williams and Messrs.
+The employees of EPCO who served as directors of Enterprise GP during 2023 were Ms. Duncan Williams and Messrs.
 Bachmann, Fowler, Teague and Weitzel.